Have you heard of the inner critic?

 Make it into a game and see how often your inner critic complains.
 When does your inner critic show up?
 In front of the mirror?
 At the start of a certain task?
 Before going to bed?

-Sign up below to get your free 5-page playbook and jot down these moments, as well as your inner critic’s remarks.
+Get your free 5-page playbook below and jot down these moments, as well as your inner critic’s remarks.
 Acknowledging your inner critic instead of reacting to it dwindles its power.Acknowledging your inner critic instead of reacting to it dwindles its power.Click To Tweet

 Your inner critic’s criticisms may sound true and definitive, but they actually come from the judgments of the people in your life.